ROCm/omnitrace/docs/conceptual/omnitrace-feature-set.rst

   * Binary rewriting: Generate a new executable and/or library with instrumentation built-in

 * Statistical sampling: Periodic software interrupts per-thread
-* Process-level sampling: Background thread records process-, system- and device-level metrics while the application runs
+* Process-level sampling: A background thread records process-, system- and device-level metrics while the application runs
 * Causal profiling: Quantifies the potential impact of optimizations in parallel code

 .. note::